jhangmez/carrito-de-compras/README.md

 - `getItems()`: Get all items in the cart
 - `getItemCount()`: Get the total number of items in the cart
 - `getTotalPrice(getPriceById: (id: number) => number)`: Calculate the total price of the cart

+## Contribute

+Contributions are welcome.
+Please open an issue or pull request for suggestions or improvements.

 ## License